imagej/imagej.github.io/pages/SPIM_Registration_Method.md

 ## Implementation

-![<b>Figure 8:</b> Screenshot of SPIM registration plugin in Fiji](Screenshot.png
+![<b>Figure 8:</b> Screenshot of SPIM registration plugin in Fiji](/images/pages/Screenshot.png
-"Figure 8: Screenshot of SPIM registration plugin in Fiji") The bead-based registration framework is implemented in the Java programming language and provided as a fully open source plugin packaged with the ImageJ distribution [Fiji](Fiji "wikilink") (Fiji Is Just ImageJ, that
+"Figure 8: Screenshot of SPIM registration plugin in Fiji")" The bead-based registration framework is implemented in the Java programming language and provided as a fully open source plugin packaged with the ImageJ distribution [Fiji](Fiji "wikilink") (Fiji Is Just ImageJ, that